AA/PPS 02.02.10 - Credit by Examination

 Effective Date: 6/22/2021

 Next Review Date: 6/01/2023 (E2Y)

 Many students, independent of the college environment, have attained college-level proficiency in academic subjects and may do as well on a test as do students who have successfully completed a course.
 These students may be allowed to earn credit for courses without enrolling in them.
-Earning credit by examination enables students to avoid taking courses in which the material would be repetitious and allows them to enroll in more challenging courses; it also offers incentive for independent study.
+Earning credit by examination enables students to avoid taking courses in which the material would be redundant and allows them to enroll in more challenging courses; it also offers incentive for independent study.

 This policy pertains to undergraduate students.
 Undergraduate students must be currently or formerly enrolled at Texas State University in order to take a credit examination on the campus with the exception of CLEP testing.
 Any individual may take a College Level Examination Program (CLEP) test offered by the Testing, Evaluation and Measurement Center (TEMC).

-In general, credit by exam will be accepted as “credit only” (CR) and will not affect student’s cumulative GPA; however, grades of A or B in addition to CR may be awarded by the Modern Languages department for the French, German, and Spanish CLEP exams to recognize superior achievement.
+In general, credit by exam will be accepted as “credit only” (CR) and will not affect student’s cumulative GPA; however, grades of A or B in addition to CR may be awarded by the Department of Modern Languages for the French, German, and Spanish CLEP exams to recognize superior achievement.
 Letter grades, if awarded, will be factored into the cumulative GPA.
 In cases where grades of A or B may be awarded, the student will have the option to request that a CR be awarded instead.

-Credit by exam satisfies degree requirements in the same way as does credit earned by passing courses except that it does not count as credit earned in residence.
+Credit by exam satisfies degree requirements in the same way as credit earned by passing courses, except that it does not count as credit earned in residence.
 Credit for graduate courses cannot be earned via examination.